marc-santos/clearpoint-todo/Solution.README.md

 ## Building the containers

-To build or rebuild the containers, you can use:
+To build or rebuild all the containers, you can use:

  `docker compose build`

-To force a rebuild of the container without using cache:
+To force a rebuild of all containers without using cache:

 `docker compose build --no-cache`

+## Running all the dependencies for developement

+`docker compose -f .\docker-compose-deps.yaml up --build --detach --remove-orphans`

-## Running the application
+## Running all the applications and their dependencies as a solution

-To run the containers use:

 `docker compose up --build --remove-orphans --detach`

+## Parameters

+The following parameters are used when using `docker compose`

 | Parameter | Description |
 |--|--|